TokenBrice/blog/content/posts/2019/technocentrism.md

 The elephant in the room that is rarely accounted for, as you probably understand already, is that **people are sometimes willing to lose money because they act on other motives**: love, hate, rage… I can picture dozens of scenarios where a group of people would be willing to burn millions if not billions of dollars just to destroy a chain, but one will be enough:

 *   Let’s say a PoS protocol becomes increasingly popular, to the point where major banks are worried.
 Three of them realize that by banding together, and with a little disinformation/scare campaign, they can crash the price 30–40%, and then expand barely a fraction of their annual income to progressively take control of the chain.
 The coins they buy to destroy the chain are accounted as a cost.
-They’re not motivated by profit: they are motivated by fear, which is potentially the strongest human driver (_see reference 2_).
+They’re not motivated by profit: they are motivated by fear, which is potentially the strongest human driver.[^2]

-_ℹ️ There are ways to protect a chain against such an attack, my point is more about the issue of making the assumption that humans are rational while designing this consensus mechanism._
+_ℹ️ There are ways to protect a chain against such an attack and projects accounting for this, my point is more about the issue of making the assumption that humans are rational while designing this consensus mechanism._

 #### Layer 2 — Getting lost in the tech, losing sight of real usage